- chapter 10 Tools, Equipment, and Machines

 Calvin’s account of mental development is at present tentative, but both language and planning require just the sequential processing that he suggests were the outcome of tool use.
 While tool use may not be the sole prerogative of human intelligence, it may be its provenance.

 Now imagine a person from 500 years ago transported to the present and deposited in the middle of a major city.
 Does the underground system afford them transport?
-Similarly take a group of 21st century design students and deposit them back 200 years into a wheelwright’s workshop.
+Similarly take a group of 21st century design students and deposit them back 200 years into a wheelwright’s workshop (Fig. 10.1 ).
 Around them are numerous specialist tools of the trade.
-Clearly for the wheelwright of 1811 these tools afford the production of wooden wheels, but what about the time travelling students?
-Clearly with the right knowledge and skills they could use these tools, but without this knowledge and skills the tools afford little more than holding and throwing.
+Clearly for the 19th century wheelwright these tools afford the production of wooden wheels, but what about the time travelling students?
+With the right knowledge and skills they could use these tools, but without this knowledge and skills the tools afford little more than holding and throwing.

 This is not just about sophisticated technology and tools.
 Going back 10,000 years imagine you are looking at a wild boar moving through the woods.
 Does the boar ‘afford’ eating?
 Well it does if you have stone axes tied to wooden shafts to make spears and are part of an organised social group that can hunt together.